 Pharmacy students who do not meet the criteria of the General Education Articulation Agreement will complete the Drake Curriculum.
 The Drake Curriculum serves to provide students the breadth of knowledge and skills necessary to function in a complex and rapidly changing world.
-There are three components to the Drake Curriculum: First-Year Seminar (FYS), a set of Areas of Inquiry (AOI) requirements or Honors Program requirements, and a Senior Capstone.
+There are two components to the Drake Curriculum: First-Year Seminar (FYS) and a set of Areas of Inquiry (AOI) requirements or Honors Program requirements.
 Each component is described on the Drake Curriculum website.
-The following table lists the AOIs that are completed through the prepharmacy and PharmD major requirements and those that will be fulfilled by various electives.
+The following table lists the AOIs that are completed through the pre-pharmacy and PharmD major requirements and those that will be fulfilled by various electives.
 Note that one course may only fit into one area.

 Area of Inquiry Required Pharmacy Course

 Artistic Literacy Elective

-The Engaged Citizen ENG 037: Public Voices
+Engaged Citizen ENG 052: Public Voices or Elective

-Historical Foundations 2 Electives Global & Cultural Understanding Elective Written Communication Elective Critical Thinking STAT/HSCI 060: Statistics Information Literacy PHAR 145: Basic Pharmacy Skills & Applications 2 Scientific Literacy: Life Science BIO 012: General Biology 1 Scientific Literacy: Physical Science CHEM 001: General Chemistry 1 Quantitative MATH 050: Calculus 1 Values & Ethics PHAR 162: Pharmacy Law & Ethics Equity & Inclusion PHAR 184: Advanced Pharmacy Skills & App I
+Historical Foundations Elective

+Global & Cultural Understanding Elective

+Written Communication Elective

+Information Literacy PHAR 145: Basic Pharmacy Skills & Applications 2

+Scientific Literacy (including lab) BIO 012/L: General Biology 1 & Lab

+Quantitative MATH 050: Calculus 1

+Values & Ethics PHAR 162: Pharmacy Law & Ethics

+Equity & Inclusion PHAR 184: Advanced Pharmacy Skills & App I